noorus/chat-ng/README.md

 Run the server using `./chat-ng.js` and pass appropriate arguments to define options.

 To install the client, drop everything under the `client` directory on a web server.

+You'll need the following Ruby gems:
+* `gem install compass`
+* `gem install zurb-foundation`

-Have SASS & Compass installed, and run `compass compile` to compile the SASS to CSS.
+Go to the client directory and run `compass compile` to compile the SASS to CSS.

 ### License